 In a startup, just like with inception, you must start with the most basic value your business creates

-But convincing people that what you are selling is great is a hard feat.
+But convincing people that what you are selling is great is a challenge.
 Lucky, Tom Hardy, offers the secret to planting an idea into someone’s mind (see video above): “You need the simplest version of the idea.. it’s a very subtle art… what you have to do is to start at the absolute basic [form of the idea]” In business, the absolute basic form of your idea is called a value proposition: what is the biggest pain your company solves and how?

 In business, the absolute basic form of your idea is called a value proposition: what is the biggest pain your company solves and how?

 At the heart of every sale is a simple and compelling value proposition.
 Yet, distilling months of hard work into a single idea that resonates with a lot of people is hard.
 In fact, value propositions are so hard to articulate that most startups swap it with a feature list: they list everything about the product hoping something sticks.
 The most common mistake startups make is assume that the value proposition is about their product.
 It is not, it’s about the customer and how you are going to make their lives better.
 As a general rule of thumb, your value proposition should never describe your product’s features.
-Instead, it should describe how your customer’s life is going to be so awesome once they get your product.
+Instead, it should describe how your customer’s life is going to be awesome once they use your product.
 So if you are making a calendar app, don’t promote it as “The easiest calendar app”, instead say “Never go into a meeting without knowing everything about who you’re meeting with” or “You’ll never be late again”

 The most common mistake startups make is assume that the value proposition is about their product.
 It is not. it’s about the customer and how you are going to make their lives better.